btcpayserver/btcpayserver-doc/docs/Wallet.md

 ![Wallet Rescan](./img/wallet/WalletRescan.png)

-Wallet re-scan solves two critical problems for BTCPay users:
+Wallet re-scan solves two critical problems for BTCPay Server users:

 1. [Gap limit](./FAQ/FAQ-Wallet.md#missing-payments-in-my-software-or-hardware-wallet)
 2. Importing a previously used wallet

 **Gap limit**: Most of the wallets have the gap limit set to 20.
 This means that if a merchant receives 21 or more consecutive unpaid invoices, those wallets show the incorrect balance and some transactions may not be visible.

-**Wallet import**: When users add a derivation scheme of a wallet that had transactions in the past (previously used wallet), BTCPay won't be able to show the balance and transactions from the past.
+**Wallet import**: When users add a derivation scheme of a wallet that had transactions in the past (previously used wallet), BTCPay Server won't be able to show the balance and transactions from the past.

 ![Wallet rescan progress](./img/wallet/WalletRescanProgress.png)